repology/repology-rules/README.md

 #### legacy

 Set to `true` to force the package to be legacy instead of outdated.
-`false` to undo.
-Useful when a specific repository purposely contains an outdated version of specific project for compatibility purposes.
+Set to `false` to undo.
+Useful when a specific repository purposely contains an outdated version of a specific project for compatibility purposes.

 ```yaml
 - { name: ruby-slack-notifier-1, ruleset: aur, legacy: true }